 It has been known that Google wants to defeat aging; back in 2013, it established Calico, a company devoted to this goal.
 Mark Zuckerberg and his wife plan to get rid of diseases, investing their Facebook money into medical research.
 In Germany, a political party devoted to health research advocates the allocation of 1% of Germany’s budget to the launch of a large project to solve human aging.
 Similar organizations exist in many countries.
 However, their investments and efforts are not enough.

 It is necessary for people from all walks of life to unite in a single international initiative to achieve victory over age-related diseases.
 The first critical step on this path is to disseminate evidence-based knowledge about aging and rejuvenation among the general public, including the business sector and philanthropists.
-This would help attract more resources to aging research and ensure rejuvenation therapies are developed as soon as possible.
-Public awareness of the potential of these technologies will also lead to more initiatives to improve the local legislation regulating the development, registration, and equal access to the innovative interventions to address the mechanisms of aging.
+The goal is to attract more resources to aging research and ensure that rejuvenation therapies are developed as soon as possible.
+Public awareness of the potential of these technologies will also lead to more initiatives to improve governmental legislation regulating the development, registration, and equal access to innovative interventions that address the mechanisms of aging.

-To achieve this goal, LEAF maintains a variety of educational activities.
-You can support us by becoming one of Lifespan Heroes and making small recurrent donations: every dollar you give will help us reach out to more people.
+To achieve this goal, LEAF engages in a variety of educational activities.
+You can support us by becoming one of our Lifespan Heroes and making small, recurring donations: every dollar you give will help us reach out to more people.

 LEAF Blog & Newsletter: Explaining rejuvenation science and related topics in plain language

-The goal of this project is to increase public awareness of aging as a biological process amenable to medical intervention, and of therapies to address the main mechanisms of aging as a viable approach to prevent and cure age-related diseases.
+The goal of this project is to increase public awareness of aging as a biological process that is amenable to medical intervention, such as by discussing therapies that address the main mechanisms of aging in order to prevent and cure age-related diseases.

-To increase coverage, we are using our powerful social media network to deliver these materials to life extension groups and communities all over the world so that they can be shared with relatives, friends, and colleagues, as everyone has a right to access this most useful knowledge and benefit from the advancement of science.
-To increase the impact even more, we collect these recent articles into our free Lifespan.io Newsletter.
+To increase coverage, we are using our powerful social media network to deliver these materials to life extension groups and communities all over the world so that they can be shared with relatives, friends, and colleagues, as everyone has a right to access this useful knowledge and benefit from the advancement of science.
+We also combine our recent articles into our free Lifespan.io Newsletter.

 LEAF Events: Running live events to close the gap between researchers and the public

-The goal of this project is to provide the community with more exciting opportunities to interact with the researchers of aging and longevity as well as popular life extension advocates and medical specialists who use currently available anti-aging technologies in clinical practice.
+The goal of this project is to provide the community with more exciting opportunities to interact with aging and longevity researchers as well as popular life extension advocates and medical specialists who use currently available anti-aging technologies in clinical practice.

-At these events, we discuss various topics related to the development of rejuvenation biotechnologies, from the latest findings to regulatory issues, to the public perception of the idea of living longer in good health to the most common public concerns, such as equal access to medical innovations and ethics.
+At these events, we discuss various topics related to the development of rejuvenation biotechnologies, including the latest findings, regulatory issues, the public perception of the idea of living longer in good health, and the most common public concerns, such as equal access to medical innovations and ethics.

-Once we announce the topic of our event and the main speakers, we will invite you to send us your questions which then can be answered during the Livestream.
-As we usually post the live broadcast to our Facebook page, you can also ask questions in the Facebook video chat window, and if we have time, we will discuss them too.
+Once we announce the topic of our event and the main speakers, we will invite you to send us your questions, which then can be answered during the livestream.
+As we usually post the live broadcast to our Facebook page, you can also ask questions in the Facebook video chat window, and if we have time, we will discuss them as well.

 LEAF Talks: attending scientific and public conferences

-Second, we also use this as an opportunity to build a strong network of longevity-friendly organizations and individual activists, able to unite efforts when it comes to big endeavors.
-For instance, last year our team joined forces with the Global Healthspan Policy Institute to promote Nir Barzilay’s project TAME, a clinical trial to test metformin in healthy people to see if it increases healthy lifespan.
+Second, we also use this as an opportunity to build a strong network of longevity-friendly organizations and individual activists, allowing us to unite efforts for big endeavors.
+For instance, last year, our team joined forces with the Global Healthspan Policy Institute to promote Nir Barzilai’s project TAME, a clinical trial to test metformin in healthy people to see if it increases healthy lifespan.

-The main goal for our live streamed journal club led by Dr. Oliver Medvedik and Steve Hill is to provide an in depth review of the latest scientific articles in aging research for anyone who is interested in gaining deeper knowledge in this field.
-Periodically we also have additional scientists join in, particularly when we review the papers on which they were authors or are within their field of research.
+The main goal of our livestreamed Journal Club led by Dr. Oliver Medvedik is to provide an in-depth review of the latest scientific articles in aging research for anyone who is interested in gaining deeper knowledge in this field.
+Periodically, we also have additional scientists join in, particularly when we review the papers on which they were authors or are within their field of research.

-We feel that this is a great opportunity for both scientists who are interested in pursuing research in aging and longevity as well as anyone else who wants to take a guided deep dive into the latest literature on the subject, both for intellectual enjoyment as well as keeping abreast of the science that biotech companies are using to develop new therapies.
+We feel that this is a great opportunity for scientists who are interested in pursuing research in aging and longevity as well as anyone else who wants to take a guided deep dive into the latest literature on the subject, whether for intellectual enjoyment of for keeping abreast of the science that biotech companies are using to develop new therapies.